MuhRaihan001/Fivem-Monitor/README.md

 The functions include built-in error handling and retries for cases where the server responds with a 429 (Too Many Requests) error.
 The number of retry attempts and delay between attempts can be configured using the optional parameters `retries` and `delay`.

 If the function fails to fetch the data after all retry attempts, it will throw an error, which should be caught and handled appropriately.

-### License
-This package is free to use and modify.